Notable People

-Sherman's current official biography at Punchbowl News describes him as a founder of the company, a veteran congressional reporter, a co-author of The Hill to Die On, and a contributor to NBC News.
+Sherman's official biography at Punchbowl News describes him as a founder of the company, a veteran congressional reporter, a co-author of The Hill to Die On, and a contributor to NBC News.
 That change in title points to the larger story.
-Sherman did not simply cover Capitol Hill well.
-He helped build a modern style of political reporting that treats Congress as a daily market in power rather than as a secondary appendix to the presidency.
+Sherman covered Capitol Hill well and helped build a modern style of political reporting that treats Congress as a daily market in power rather than as a secondary appendix to the presidency.

 He specialized in the place most people say they hate